 Nowadays, digital platforms have changed the way in which many of us produce, access, discuss and share news stories.
-Although some western social media platforms such as Facebook, Twitter and YouTube are blocked in China, their Chinese equivalents are popular and influential.
+Although Chinese authority impedes the spread of some western social media platforms such as Facebook, YouTube and Instagram, Chinese social platforms which have the same functions as these blocked platforms are popular and influential.

-Weibo and Wechat currently dominate Chinese social media landscape, they are just like the king and queen in terms of their social influence and power.
+Weibo and Wechat have the most users in China; they are just like the king and queen regarding their social influence and power.
 They also affect journalism because of the reliable news sources shared by their users.

-Weibo is a Chinese micro-blogging website (also available as a mobile app), often seen as the combination of 70% Twitter and 30% Facebook.
-On the Twitter side, each post has a 140-character limit.
-On the Facebook side, users have many more options with regard to sharing music and videos, creating polls and campaigns, and they can personalize their profiles a lot more.
+Weibo is a Chinese micro-blogging website (also available as a mobile app), it is regarded as the combination of Twitter and Facebook.
+It has a 140-character limit of each post, which is like Twitter.
+It also provides users many options about sharing photos, music and videos, creating campaigns, which is like Facebook.

-It is widely believed that China’s media is supervised by government, however, some digital platforms such as Weibo and Wechat make it possible that the media function is changing from propaganda tools to multifunctional media gradually.
-They provide opportunities for citizens to reveal the dark side of society such as income inequalities, official corruption and some emergency accidents.
+It is widely believed that China’s media is supervised by the government, however, some digital platforms such as Weibo and Wechat contribute to the escape of media from propaganda.
+They provide opportunities for citizens to reveal social evils such as official corruption and income inequalities.
 Therefore, many journalists can acquire news information through these platforms.